 8.314.6.12 RECORDKEEPING AND DOCUMENTATION RESPONSIBILITIES: Service providers and vendors who furnish goods and services to mi via participants are reimbursed by the FMA and must comply with all mi via regulations.
-The FMA, consultants and service providers must maintain records, which are sufficient to fully disclose the extent and nature of the goods and services provided to participants, pursuant to 8.302.1.17 NMAC, record keeping and documentation requirements, and comply with random and targeted audits conducted by HSD/MAD, ALTSD, and DOH or their audit agents.
+The FMA, consultants and service providers must maintain records, which are sufficient to fully disclose the extent and nature of the goods and services provided to participants, pursuant to 8.302.1.17 NMAC, record keeping and documentation requirements, and comply with random and targeted audits conducted by HSD/MAD [ALTSD,] and DOH or their audit agents.
 HSD/MAD or its designee will seek recoupment of funds from service providers when audits show inappropriate billing for services.
 Mi via vendors who furnish goods and services to mi via participants and bill the FMA must comply with all medicaid participation requirements, including but not limited to 8.302.1 NMAC, General Provider Policies.
-[8.314.6.12 NMAC - N, 2-15-11]

-8.314.6.13 ELIGIBILITY REOUIREMENTS FOR PARTICIPANT ENROLLMENT IN MI VIA:
+8.314.6.13 ELIGIBILITY REQUIREMENTS FOR PARTICIPANT ENROLLMENT IN MI VIA:

 Enrollment in mi via is contingent upon the applicant meeting the eligibility requirements as described in the mi via regulations, the availability of funding as appropriated by the New Mexico legislature, and the number of federally authorized unduplicated participants.
 When sufficient funding as well as waiver positions are available, the appropriate state administering agency will offer the opportunity to individuals to apply for mi via.
+Once an allocation has been offered to the applicant he/she must meet certain medical and financial criteria in order to qualify for enrollment.
+Applicants must meet the following eligibility criteria: financial eligibility criteria determined in accordance with 8.290.500 NMAC, and the participant must meet the LOC required for admittance to an NF or an ICF/MR and additional specific criteria as specified in the categories below.